-Although IHaskell is in very early stages, the future looks incredibly bright.
 Integration with popular Haskell libraries can give us beautiful and potentially interactive visualizations of Haskell data structures.
 On one hand, this could range from simple things such as foldable record structures - imagine being able to explore complex nested records by folding and unfolding bits and pieces at a time, instead of trying to mentally parse them from the GHCi output.
-On the other end, we could have interactive outputs, such as https://github.com/gibiansky/IHaskell

-Parsec parsers which generate small input boxes that run the parser on any input they're given.
+On the other end, we have interactive outputs, such as Parsec parsers which generate small input boxes that run the parser on any input they're given.
 And these things are just the beginning - tight integration with IPython may eventually be able to provide things such as code-folding in your REPL or an integrated debugger interface.